kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 logs or events for this purpose.
 -->

+Implementation Phase 1: by examining pod annotations.

+Future implementation phases: by examining the new fields in pod spec.

 ###### How can someone using this feature know that it is working for their instance?

 <!--